Tamschi/flourish/flourish/README.md

 }
 ```

-Runtime have some leeway regarding in which order they invoke the callbacks.
-A different runtime may also choose to merge propagation from distinct updates.
+Runtimes have some leeway regarding in which order they invoke the callbacks.
+A different runtime may also choose to combine propagation from distinct updates, reducing the amount of callback runs.